2025 Graduate Catalog

 In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes:

-• Apply management theory and managerial leadership concepts to contemporary sports industry practices.
+• Apply management theory to contemporary sports industry practices.

 Degree at a Glance